nocliper/ilt/README.md

 ### Used algorithms
 Multiple algorithms are used to increase the reliability of results:
 * python version of Contin – Fast and reliable algorithm.
 [Original code](https://github.com/caizkun/pyilt) was written by [caizkun](https://github.com/caizkun).
 * [FISTA](https://github.com/JeanKossaifi/FISTA) – Used to obtain sparse solutions.
-Works good when donor and acceptor traps present in transient.
+Works well when opposite sign traps are present in transient.
-* pyReSpect – adapted algorithm from [shane5ul/pyReSpect-time](https://github.com/shane5ul/pyReSpect-time).
+* pyReSpect – imported algorithm from [shane5ul/pyReSpect-time](https://github.com/shane5ul/pyReSpect-time).
-* regular L2 and L1+L2 regression.
+* Just L2 and L1+L2 regression.

 (L-cure is used with Contin, L2, reSpect for regularisation parameter optimisation)